 - 1. College transfer students who have received transfer credit for ENG 101 and/or a college-level mathematics course (MTH 152 or higher); - 2.
 Students who have received a mathematics Scholastic Aptitude Test (SAT) subset score of at least 530 and/or an English score of 480 within the past two years; - 3.
 Students who have received American College Testing (ACT) subset scores of at least 21 in mathematics and an average of 21 on the reading and writing sections within the past two years; - 4.
 Students who have received a score of 165 or above on the GED within the past two years; - 5.
-Students who have earned an English 10 or 11 and/or an Algebra II Partnership for Assessment of Readiness for College and Careers (PARCC) score of Level 4 or 5 who register or start classes within one year after the student's date of high school graduation; - 6.
+Students who have earned an English 10 or 11 and/or an Algebra II Partnership for Assessment of Readiness for College and Careers (PARCC) or Maryland Comprehensive Assessment Program (MCAP) score of Level 4 or 5 who register or start classes within one year after the student's date of high school graduation; - 6.
 Students who have earned a grade 4 or above on the International Baccalaureate (IB) Language and Literature assessment and/or the IB Math Studies assessment; - 7.
 Students who have successfully completed a high school transition course in English and/or mathematics who register or start classes within one year after the student's date of high school graduation; - 8.
-Students who have earned a score of 3 or higher on the Advanced Placement (AP) English Language and Composition test or the English Literature and Composition test and/or the AP Calculus AB or BC test; and - 9.
-Students who register or start classes within five years after the student's date of high school graduation who earned at least a 3.0 cumulative unweighted high school GPA who want to take ENG 101, MTH 102 or MTH 152.
+Students who have earned a score of 3 or higher on the Advanced Placement (AP) English Language and Composition test or the English Literature and Composition test and/or the AP Calculus AB or BC test; and - Students who register or start classes within five years after the student's date of high school graduation who earned at least a 3.0 cumulative unweighted high school GPA who want to take ENG 101, MTH 102 or MTH 152.

+The need for placement testing is assessed by the enrollment coach during the required enrollment coaching session.
 Students interested in an exemption should forward official transcripts and/or test scores to the registrar.

-Students who are not exempt must bring a completed testing referral form and a photo identification (ID) card to the testing session.
-Students can pick up referral forms in student services.
-Testing hours are provided on the college website.
+Enrollment coaches make testing center appointments for students who need to take placement tests.
+Students referred to the testing center must bring a photo identification (ID) card to the testing session.
+Testing center hours are provided on the college website.

 Students are permitted to retake the placement tests one time, following a 24-hour waiting period.
 Placement is based on the student's higher score.
 Test scores are valid for two years.
-After two years, students must retest in subject areas for which developmental course work was indicated and for which the course work was not attempted or completed.
+After two years, students must retest in subject areas for which developmental coursework was indicated and for which the coursework was not attempted or completed.